Annotations for “After Tombstone” 8 pages in Cinema Purgatorio #7

 - To the left of Henry Fonda, with string tie – ???

-- “could I have been Morgan in a film?” -He might be DeForest Kelley as Morgan Earp in Gunfight at the O.K.
-Corral (1953).
+- “Could I have been Morgan in a film?” apparently refers to DeForest Kelley as Morgan Earp in Gunfight at the O.K.
+Corral (1957).
 (See notes to Cover for photo.)

 - The O.K Corral sign